theModernSurrealist/vmpc-fltk/docs/getting_started.rst

 1. Via the :code:`LOAD` screen
 2. Drag-and-drop a WAV or SND file onto a pad

-Another way to load sounds is by loading a :code:`PGM` or :code:`APS` file.
-After having learned how to load individual WAV or SND files in the section you are reading, it's fairly simple to figure out how to load :code:`PGM` and :code:`APS` files.
+Another way to load sounds is by loading a :file:`PGM` or :file:`APS` file.
+After having learned how to load individual WAV or SND files in the section you are reading, it's fairly simple to figure out how to load :file:`PGM` and :file:`APS` files.
 Please refer to the `MPC2000XL manual <https://www.platinumaudiolab.com/free_stuff/manuals/Akai/akai_mpc2000xl_manual.pdf>`_ to see the details of this process.

 LOAD screen
 +++++++++++